nhsconnect/nhslogin/src/what-is-users-endpointv2.md

 title: What is Users Endpoint V2?
 ---

-Users Endpoint V2 lets approved services look up NHS login users and retrieve basic profile information in a secure and consistent way.
+The Users Endpoint V2 interface lets approved services look up NHS login users and retrieve basic profile information in a secure and consistent way.

 It replaces an older version of the endpoint and now supports more fields and can return more than one user in a single response.